NCIP/cadsr-grid-dataservice/README.md

 Welcome to the caDSR Grid Dataservice Project!
 =====================================
-The caDSR Grid Dataservice is a caGrid enabled dataservice
+The caDSR Grid Dataservice is a caGrid enabled dataservice that is generated using caGrid framework.

-The caDSR Grid Dataservice is generated using caGrid framework and requires Apache Ant for building.
+It is developed using Java and requires Apache Ant for building.

 The caDSR Grid Dataservice is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.